claranceliberi/rwanda-locations/README.md

 # Rwanda Political Locations

-This repository contains Rwanda 🇷🇼 political locations:
+This repository contains Rwanda 🇷🇼 political locations: the files available in SQL format, it can be used as part of database

 | Name               | Total Number |
 | ------------------ | ------------:|